9matt/dwm/README.md

 # dwm

-My build of the dwm window manager.
+My heavily patched build of the suckless window manager - dwm.
 ![A screenshot of my desktop](/screenshots/1.png?raw=true)

-# dynamic window manager & patches

-My heavily patched build of the suckless window manager.
-Patches used are:
+# Patches

 + Attachaside (new windows appear in the stack)
 + Autostart (~/.dwm/autostart.sh is executed after launching dwm)
 + Bar-height (user can change the top bar height in config.h)